vxu4/vimeo-frontend-challenge/README.md

 # Vimeo Front-end Coding Challenge

-Used React to create a one-page static webpage with an animated (swipe) carousel at the top and 3 different movie thumbnails below it.
-Media queries were utilized to make the page and its components and layout reponsive to different screen sizes.
+Used React to create a static webpage with an animated (sliding) carousel at the top and 3 different movie thumbnails below it.
+Media queries were utilized to make the page and its components reponsive to different screen sizes.

 ## Getting Started